OKRs vs. KPIs: What we'll explore

-Establishing business goals is essential for continuous organizational growth.
+Establishing business goals is essential for continuous organizational growth and measuring performance.
 The main challenge, however, lies in choosing the most suitable goal-setting method for your business — enter OKRs vs. KPIs.

 In this article, we'll compare objectives and key results (OKRs) and key performance indicators (KPIs).
 OKRs and KPIs are both popular goal-setting methodologies recognized for the visibility, productivity, and profitability they provide to businesses.

-Beyond looking into the differences between OKRs vs. KPIs, we’ll uncover:
+Beyond looking into the difference between KPIs and OKRs, we’ll uncover:

 - Benefits of combining OKRs and KPIs — how and why